How Christina Henderson won a D.C. Council seat: Outreach to women, moderate police views and a positive campaign

-Henderson, 34, will join Brooke Pinto and Janeese Lewis George — who won Democratic primaries in June and easily secured victory on Tuesday — as the newest members of the council.
+Henderson, 34, will join Brooke Pinto and Janeese Lewis George — who won Democratic primaries in June and easily secured victory Tuesday — as the newest members of the council.
 All three replace men on the panel.

 “Women voters in D.C. decide elections,” Henderson said Wednesday.
 She campaigned on issues including child care and maternal health care, and ran a data-driven campaign that targeted female voters.

-Two at-large seats were up for grabs, including one being vacated by outgoing member David Grosso, who endorsed Henderson, his former deputy chief of staff.
+Two at-large seats were up for grabs, including one being vacated by outgoing member David Grosso (I), who endorsed Henderson, his former deputy chief of staff.

-Incumbent Robert C. White Jr. (D) was the top vote-getter, while Henderson was well ahead of former council member Vincent B. Orange some absentee ballots still to be counted.
+Incumbent Robert C. White Jr. (D) was the top vote-getter, while Henderson was well ahead of former council member Vincent B. Orange with some absentee ballots still to be counted.

 Close behind Orange were Marcus Goodwin, a real estate developer, and Ed Lazere, whom labor unions and left-leaning activist groups worked to elect.
 All three conceded the race.